 To volunteer to be on the list of potential faculty mentors, please contact Cheryl Moore-Thomas

 Mentoring at Loyola

 Mentoring has been a mainstay among faculty in colleges and universities for several decades.
 It is a particularly good fit for Loyola’s commitment to cura personalis as we seek a sustainable and productive balance between our various commitments as members of the profession and our communities: teaching, scholarship, service to the institution and the profession, family obligations, life in Baltimore and beyond, and other personal interests.
 As new faculty enter academic positions, they meet challenges in the process of becoming faculty colleagues and members of the profession and community.
 This is especially true for colleagues from non-majority groups, first-generation college professors, and even more seasoned faculty who join Loyola after years at other institutions with different campus cultures.
 Mentors offer guidance: they listen well to our new colleague’s concerns and goals, interpret the institutional and regional environment for newcomers, and serve as an anchor and an information source.
 They can be the key to a new faculty member’s sense of comfort in the University and greater Baltimore community.

 Some key topics relevant to new tenure-track faculty (e.g., scholarly writing, teaching and time management, work-life balance) will be covered in the yearlong orientation of monthly discussions, which may yield follow-up discussions with mentors.
 The mentoring pair may wish to periodically include department chairs in their discussions, though the mentoring process is complementary to the formal process for annual review, tenure, and promotion.
-The mentor or mentee can also contact me at any time for additional resources, suggestions, or to mediate between colleagues if problems arise.
+The mentor or mentee can also contact the Associate Vice President for Faculty Affairs and Diversity at any time for additional resources, suggestions, or to mediate between colleagues if problems arise.

 Role of Academic Affairs